 Liberal construction.
 New York’s discrimination and harassment laws are to be construed liberally in order to “maximize deterrence of discriminatory conduct.”
 Effective Date: Immediately.

 Employers should review their policies, practices, training programs, and employment agreements (especially non-disclosure, settlement, and severance agreements) to ensure compliance with the new requirements.
-And, don’t forget sexual harassment prevention training for all employees must be completed by October 9, 2019.
-Please contact one of the Firm’s Labor and Employment Law attorneys for guidance on these new changes or any other labor and employment law matters.
+And, don’t forget sexual harassment prevention training for all employees must be completed annually.
+Please contact one of the firm’s Labor and Employment Law attorneys for guidance on these new changes or any other labor and employment law matters.